arinbasu/slidedecks/revealjs-slides/juprev.md

 ## What we will specifically do:
-- Write the content in jupyter
+- Write the content in jupyter <!-- .element: class="fragment" data-fragment-index="1" -->
-- Use jupyter nbconvert to convert it to markdown
+- Use jupyter nbconvert to convert it to markdown <!-- .element: class="fragment" data-fragment-index="2" -->
-- Use a barebones template for reveal
+- Use a barebones template for reveal <!-- .element: class="fragment" data-fragment-index="3" -->
-- Externally source the markdown and all resources
+- Externally source the markdown and all resources <!-- .element: class="fragment" data-fragment-index="4" -->
-- Serve over github
+- Serve over github <!-- .element: class="fragment" data-fragment-index="5" -->

 ---
 <!-- .slide: data-background="#ff0000" -->